 This UNESCO World Heritage site was a part of the Hollywood blockbuster movie – Indiana Jones and the Last Crusade was filmed in Petra because of its beautiful architecture.

 Machu-Picchu is the most popular tourist location in the country of Peru.
 The city was rediscovered in 1911 by Hiram Bingham, a Yale University lecturer.
 It is the most well-known symbol of the Inca Civilization.

 It is among the top 100 endangered places and is under threat of destruction by earthquakes.
 Yearly reforestation efforts continue in the regions surrounding the city.

 The Colosseum is huge, has 80 entrances, and can host around 65,000 people at a go in its stands.
+It is the world’s largest amphitheater.

-The Colosseum is still the world’s largest amphitheater and was built in just 9 years from 72 AD to 81 AD by about 60,000 slaves.
+It was built in just 9 years from 72 AD to 81 AD by about 60,000 slaves.

 There are tunnels and chambers under the arena floor, to store slaves and animals.
 After the fall of Imperial Rome, the structure was repurposed for markets and housing.
 It has been partially damaged by earthquakes and stone-robbers.

-In recent times, few popular concerts by Billy Joel, Elton John, and Paul McCartney were held in the Colosseum.
+In recent times, a few popular concerts by Billy Joel, Elton John, and Paul McCartney were held in the Colosseum.

 Christ the Redeemer, Brazil

 The statue is 125 feet tall, excluding the 22 feet pedestal on which it stands, and 92 feet wide.
 It is as tall as the mountains surrounding it.
-Once during a storm, a lightning bolt struck the thumb of Christ’s hand, and till now the statue is thumbless.
+By comparison, it is approximately two-thirds the height of the Statue of Liberty.